GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Carry out the plan.
     - Review/extend.
 Determine how well the solution solved the problem.
 Extend it to future problems.
 - [Wicked problem](https://en.wikipedia.org/wiki/Wicked_problem)
+- Meetings
+    - Consider NOT having a meeting.
+Sometimes alternatives like an email or a phone call will do.
+Sometimes gravitas requires a meetings.
+    - Be mindful of the person-hours each meeting takes.
+E.g. A 2 hour meeting with 4 people takes at least 8 person-hours.
+There may be additional person-hours via opportunity cost, commuting, etc.
+    - Make meetings more efficient
+        - Have someone lead or moderate the meeting.
+        - Start by stating the time frame, purpose, key contact info, breaks, availability of recordings/notes, etc.
+        - Account for bio breaks for using the restroom, nourishment, stretching, etc.
+    - Meeting should be recorded or someone should take notes.
+Somtimes it is helpful take notes that the people can see so that there is no doubt about what was communicated.
+    - Start meetings a bit later than the stated time because there are always late comers.
+    - Discussions that are not strictly on the agenda for all attendees should be reserved for sidebars, later meetings, etc.

 ## 1.10.
 Humane actions (HOW/WHY)